wolfgangjblack/MazeWorld/README.md

 ## Upcoming development
 0. Start/End screens
-1. Implement LLM driven NPC dialogue
+1. Implement random events
-    - next step: make fit in box
+    - random events on floor
-2. Implement random events driven by NPCs
+        - make sure there are 10% of the spaces covered in events
-3. Implement Diffusion Model generated profiles for NPCs
+    - NPCs aware of random events nearby and will mention them (if random event within N steps, they say something like I think I saw something nearby...)
-4. Implement Portals to next level
+    - NPCS have a random event?
-5. Implement level backgrounds and themes
+2. Implement Diffusion Model generated profiles for NPCs
-6. rework items to be thematic
+3. Implement Portals to next level
-7. rework npcs and events to be thematic
+4. Implement level backgrounds and themes